vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 You may use one of the following methods to install Harbor:

-- [**Tanzu Kubernetes Grid Package deployment**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-harbor.html) to a Tanzu Kubernetes Grid cluster - VMware recommends this installation method for general use cases.
+- [**Tanzu Kubernetes Grid Package deployment**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-harbor.html) - VMware recommends this installation method for general use cases.
 The Tanzu packages, including Harbor, must either be pulled directly from VMware or be hosted in an internal registry.

-- [**VM-based deployment**](https://goharbor.io/docs/2.6.0/install-config/installation-prereqs/) using `docker-compose` - VMware recommends using this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-less environment and no pre-existing image registry exists to host the Tanzu Kubernetes Grid system images.
-VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or Internet-less deployments.
+- [**VM-based deployment using OVA**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-harbor.html) - VMware recommends this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-restricted environment, and no pre-existing image registry exists to host the Tanzu Kubernetes Grid system images.
+VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or Internet-restricted deployments.
 Do not use this method for hosting application images.
-- [**Helm-based deployment**](https://goharbor.io/docs/2.6.0/install-config/harbor-ha-helm/) to a Kubernetes cluster - This installation method may be preferred for customers already invested in Helm.
-Helm deployments of Harbor are only supported by the Open Source community and not by VMware Global Support Services.

 If you are deploying Harbor without a publicly signed certificate, you must include the Harbor root CA in your Tanzu Kubernetes Grid clusters.
 To do so, follow the procedure in [Trust Custom CA Certificates on Cluster Nodes](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-clusters-secret.html).